APGAR Score of 7: Is It Normal?

 • Respiration: 2 (good breathing effort)

-1-Minute vs. 5-Minute Score: Which Matters More?
+1-Minute vs. 5-Minute: Which Score Actually Matters More?

-What the Research Says About APGAR 7
+What the Research Shows About an APGAR of 7

-Factors That Can Lower APGAR Scores Temporarily
+Things That Can Temporarily Lower an APGAR Score

 • Persistent breathing difficulties after the first 10 minutes